 6. Multiple students can work on one voice design project.

-In the team/student plan, multiple users can collaborate on one project.
+In the team/student plan, multiple users can collaborate.

-7. Direct access to the Sayspring teamed for a personalized plan for your classroom.
+7. Direct access to the Sayspring team for a personalized plan for your classroom.

 E-mail us!
 The setup is quick and simple.

 8. Responsive support.

 Platforms that are easy to use are easy to teach

 In the early days of mobile, creating usable, testable mobile app prototypes was difficult.
 Until platforms that made iterating through a design process more possible, mobile apps were sub-par.
 Before a voice prototyping platform like Sayspring existed, voice design was a cluttered mess of flowcharts, mp3 files, frustration and sub-par voice experiences.
 Designers and design students alike had to learn on the go.

 Now, students can create and interact with conversation flows in their browser or on an Amazon Echo speaker within minutes of signing up for Sayspring.
 By creating voice prototypes that place design and the user at the center, this next generation of students will change the way voice is used.

 The next great voice interface designer is sitting in a classroom creating prototypes